Hoang-Minh/expresstemplate-hbs/readme.md

 # Express Template (static)

-A boilerplate project that sets up file structure and quick server set-up for an express app using handlebars assets.
+A boilerplate project that sets up file structure and quick server set-up for an express app using handlebars.

 ##### Quick Start